Financial Topics & Tips

 Of course all of these are fake.
 The IRS has protocols in place for communicating with taxpayers and one thing you can be sure of is that no one from the agency will initiate communication with you using email, the telephone, social media, or by showing up at your door.
 They will first send a letter by US Postal Service.

 • Demand payment immediately without giving you the opportunity to appeal or discuss it.

-• Require a payment method of wire transfer, pre-paid debit card, or gift cards.
+• Require a payment be made by wire transfer, pre-paid debit card or gift cards.

 • Ask for payment card information over the phone.

 • Threaten to have you arrested for failure to pay any tax or fee.

 According to the IRS, last tax season there was a 400% increase in phishing and malware incidents.
 The agency detected 35,000 fraudulent returns and prevented nearly $194 million from being issued fraudulently, as well.
 So once again, file as early as you can, because the IRS only accepts one filing per SSN.

 If you have been a victim of tax-related identity theft, contact the IRS directly and complete IRS Form 14039 Identity Theft Affidavit.
 In addition, contact the Treasury Inspector General for Tax Administration and file a complaint with the Federal Trade Commission (FTC).
 More information can be found on the IRS and FTC websites.

 TTCU is offering members a discount on TurboTax Federal products through its secure link and website.
 Learn more.